Approved arrangements for fish export establishments

 Most establishments document their AA to correspond with these schedules.

 Checklists are available for anyone interested in becoming an export registered establishment.
-These documents explain each of the schedule topics in more detail and should be read in conjunction with the Export Control Orders.
+These documents explain each of the schedule topics in more detail and should be read in conjunction with the Export Control Rules.

-Key elements to a well managed system
+Key elements to a well-managed system

 Elements of AAs which are regularly raised as non-compliant during importing country reviews and departmental audits include: